Picture of a woman with blonde hair standing up with there arms crossed. She is smiling.

 Projects

-My program of research aims to transform health care provision to enhance child health outcomes for vulnerable populations, specifically infants who experience adverse early life exposures.
-I am a nurse scientist specializing in preterm birth, infant nutrition, early life exposures, and family centred care.
+My program of research aims to transform healthcare provision to enhance child health outcomes for vulnerable populations, specifically infants who experience adverse early life exposures.
+I am a nurse scientist specializing in preterm birth, infant nutrition, early life exposures, and family-centered care.
 I have expertise in mixed methods designs, clinical trials, community engagement, and patient-oriented research.
-My developing program of research examines the role of infant feeding, specifically provision of breastmilk and donor human milk, in informing health outcomes for infants who experience vulnerability through adverse early life exposures.
-I routinely engage clinicians, patients/parents, and policy makers in research to ensure that outcomes are meaningful and understandable to the knowledge user.
-In my current role as a post-doctoral fellow in the Azad lab, I am bridging my clinical training with basic science to develop a precision nutritional intervention that is tailored towards maternal-infant microbiome and biological determinants of health in the preterm population.
-I am building a program of research that bridges existing foundational microbiome evidence with clinical expertise to conduct translational research that will address and remediate the impact of adverse early life exposures on the developing infant microbiome.
-My program of research will incorporate an intersectional lens to enhance diversity, equity, and inclusion of marginalized populations into this important field of research.
-I will also use a socio-ecological understanding of how the determinants of health interact with the infant (host) and their microbiome.
+My developing program of research examines the role of infant feeding, specifically the provision of breastmilk and donor human milk, in informing health outcomes for infants who experience vulnerability through adverse early life exposures.
+I routinely engage clinicians, patients/parents, and policymakers in research to ensure that outcomes are meaningful and understandable to the knowledge user.
+My program of research bridges existing foundational microbiome evidence with clinical expertise to conduct translational research that will address and remediate the impact of adverse early life exposures on the developing infant microbiome.
+In the LATCH Lab, we incorporate an intersectional lens to enhance diversity, equity, and inclusion of marginalized populations into this important field of research.
+I also use a socio-ecological understanding of how the determinants of health interact with the infant (host) and their microbiome.
 My program of research is unique because I can leverage my nursing expertise with my microbiome training, patient-oriented research, and clinical trial experience, to develop pragmatic clinical interventions that will enhance child health outcomes.